Glossary

 Odometer Mode

-A manual tracking method where you enter the starting and ending readings from your vehicle’s dashboard to calculate the total distance of a trip.
+A manual entry method for logging mileage where you enter the starting and ending readings from your vehicle’s dashboard.
+The system calculates the difference to determine the total distance.

 Personal Inbox Token

-If you encounter a term not defined here or need further clarification on how a feature works, please contact our support team:
+If you encounter a term not defined here or need further assistance, please contact our support team:

 - Email: support@ademero.com